jiteshm17/ABiFN/README.md

-# Attention-based Bi-modal Fusion Network for Object Detection at Night-time
+# Attention-based Bi-modal Fusion Network for Object Detection at Night-time [[Paper Link]](https://digital-library.theiet.org/content/journals/10.1049/el.2020.1952)

 Camera-based object detection in low-light/night-time conditions is a fundamental problem because of insufficient lighting.
 So far, a mid-level fusion of RGB and Thermal images is done to complement each other’s features.